Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

 **For Solarus**

-To exit the system, hit the Select and Start button to exit.
+To exit the system, hit the Select and Start button.

 **For Mupen64plus standalone emulator**